edgarsilva/go-insights/on-interfaces.md

 ## Interfaces No Bueno Practices (AKA Bad Practices)

+### TL;DR
+1. Don't create unncessary abstractions (interfaces):
+    a. start with a simple solution (concrete types), refactor when the need arises.
+    b.
+Create an interface when needed, not whee you foresee you might need it.
+2. Interfaces should leave on the consumer side.
+3. Never put interfaces on the producer side (or extremely rarely e.g. error interface).
+4. Never return interfaces from a function/method.

 ### Interface Pollution Foot 🦶 Guns 🔫

 Most common is overusing them and creating unnecessary abstractions.
 You should always start with the simplest solution (concrete types like structs) and refactor it into a more complex one when the need arises.

-> Start with concrete types, refactor into interfaces when needed.
+#### **Start with concrete types, refactor into interfaces when needed.**

 In Go it is almost always a mistake to start with an abstraction, in this cause an `interface`, forgetting one of the main tenants of programming an
 abstraction:

-> Abstractions should be discovered, not created.
+#### **Abstractions should be discovered, not created.**

 What the means is that we shouldn't start creating abstractions in our code if there is no immediate and clear need for it.